xwentian2020/About-Diffusers/README.md

 # About Diffusers

 For the math of transformer models, materials can be found easily in many places.
 Here, the article dysmystified some important topics in transformer models, https://osanseviero.github.io/hackerllama/blog/posts/random_transformer/.
+Another article presented in-depth descriptions on the mathematics adopted by Stable Diffusion models, e.g., SD 1.x and SD 2.x, and this article can be found in https://lilianweng.github.io/posts/2021-07-11-diffusion-models/, and its authors also presented other topics as well.

 Some articles were listed here for reference, their content was primaryly about the arithmetic issues related to transformer models.